 Women of childbearing age who undergo surgery to remove both ovaries—known as bilateral oophorectomy—may face a greater risk of developing heart failure later in life, according to new research.

-Compared with those in the general population who retain their ovaries, women who underwent bilateral oophorectomy had a 1.5-fold increased risk of developing heart failure after adjusting for race, age, gender, diabetes, smoking status, and high cholesterol.
+Compared with those in the general population who retained their ovaries, women who underwent bilateral oophorectomy had a 50 percent increased risk of developing heart failure after adjusting for race, age, gender, diabetes, smoking status, and high cholesterol.

-However, white women and those who had their ovaries removed at younger ages experienced an even higher, two-fold increased heart failure risk.
-This is estimated to be a six percent increase in absolute risk.
+However, white women and those who had their ovaries removed at younger ages experienced an even higher, twofold increased heart failure risk.
+This is estimated to be a 6 percent increase in absolute risk.

 Study Findings Show Clear Connection